 Once you have received the necessary medical treatments, call your insurance company to report the accident.

 If, after hiring a lawyer, you are unsatisfied with the results of the claims process, you can take your case to court.
-You do not even need to go through the claims process before filing a lawsuit, although most accident victims do try to file an insurance claim first because it is the quickest way to get the money you deserve.
+You do not need to go through the claims process before filing a lawsuit.
+However, most accident victims try to file an insurance claim first because it is the quickest way to get the money they deserve.

 Your lawyer will help you determine the best course of action.
 Another party may share liability with the driver.
 For example, if the driver was working when they caused the three-car accident, you might hold their employer vicariously liable for the driver’s actions.
 Then, all injured victims can also file claims against the employer’s insurance.
 This can help because corporate policies often have much higher limits than consumer auto policies.

 No matter the scenario of your three-car crash, you want a skilled car accident attorney on your side from the start.
-Reach out to a car accident lawyer near you for a free case evaluation today.
+Contact Boohoff Law for a free case evaluation today.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.